 An unsecured promissory note was executed on March 23, 2018 by a customer converting its past-due trade receivable from the sale of goods and services in the amount of \$400,906.
 This unsecured promissory note is due in full on or before February 2020.
 The note bears interest at the rate of ten percent (10%) per annum and requires installment payments of \$20,000 principal and interest.
 Payments are due monthly and include late fees.
-The principal and accrued interest due as of June 30, 2019 and December 31, 2018 was \$369,286 and \$374,034, respectively.
-The note is currently in default, repayment has been demanded and the Company is pursuing legal remedy, see Note 10.
+The principal and accrued interest due as of September 30, 2019 and December 31, 2018 was \$369,286 and \$374,034, respectively.
+The note is currently in default, see Note 10.
 Based on collection history, interest accrual has been suspended as of the last payment received in February 2019.
-At June 30, 2019 and December 31, 2018, the Company recorded an allowance against the note receivable balance in the amount of \$369,286 and \$266,813, respectively.
+At September 30, 2019 and December 31, 2018, the Company recorded an allowance against the note receivable balance in the amount of \$369,286 and \$266,813, respectively.

-The Company accepted an unsecured convertible promissory note (the "Convertible Note") from TEC, a related party, in the amount of \$292,138 for a portion of their minimum royalty payment due as of May 31, 2018.
+The Company accepted an unsecured convertible promissory note (the "Convertible Note") from TEC, a related party (see Note 8), in the amount of \$292,138 for a portion of their minimum royalty payment due as of May 31, 2018.
 The note bears interest at the rate of five percent (5%) per annum and contains a provision requiring remittance of not less than 20% of the net proceeds of any private or public offering of its securities in reduction of the Convertible Note.
 The note has a conversion right, at the sole discretion of the Company, to convert the outstanding balance of principal and accrued interest at any time for shares of common stock of TEC.
-Prior to the due date, the Company may elect to convert the Convertible Note for shares of common stock in TEC at a twenty-five percent (25%) discount to the price of shares sold to the public in a public offering in connection with a go-public transaction.
-The issuance of common stock upon conversion shall be made without charge to the Company.
+Prior to the due date, the Company may elect to convert the Convertible Note for shares of common stock upon conversion shall be made without charge to the Company.
 No fractional shares shall be issued upon conversion and in lieu of fractional shares, TEC will pay the Company the amount of any obligation that is not converted.
 Any unpaid balance of principal and accrued interest becomes due and collectible on the earlier of (i) August 1, 2019 (maturity date), or (ii) if declared due and payable in the event of Default.
-The note principal and accrued interest due as of June 30, 2019 and December 31, 2018 was \$305,528 and \$298,224, respectively.
-No reserve for collectability has been recorded as of June 30, 2019 and December 31, 2018.
-The notes maturity date was extended in July 2019, all other terms remain unchanged, see Note 8 and Note 12.
+In July, 2019, the Convertible Note's maturity date was extended to August, 2020, all other promissory note terms remain unchanged.
+Under the terms of the Convertible Note is from a related party and has a history of being extended, the asset may not be converted to cash within one year and is therefore classified as long term asset.
+No reserve for collectability has been recorded as of September 30, 2019 and December 31, 2018.